InEngine-NET/InEngine.NET/docs-src/commands.md

 ## Progress Bar

-The **InEngine.Core.AbstractCommand** class provides a ProgressBar property to show command progress in a terminal.
+The ==InEngine.Core.AbstractCommand== class provides a ProgressBar property to show command progress in a terminal.
 This is how it is used:

 ```c#